 The brain develops most rapidly in the first five years of a child’s life.
 Yet, worldwide, 250 million children are not reaching their potential during these years.
-In 2015, an estimated six million children died before reaching age five, mostly as a result of diseases which are readily and affordably preventable and treatable.
+In 2015, an estimated six million children died before reaching age five, mostly due to diseases that are readily and affordably preventable and treatable.
 In developing countries, 159 million children do not have access to pre-school.
-They live in areas affected by armed conflict and climate-related disasters.
-Their growth is stunted, which harms their brain development.

 Access to Early Childhood Development (ECD) Services

 AKF promotes the ability of every child from conception to six years to survive and thrive.
 AKF’s ECD portfolio is guided by the holistic approach of the Nurturing Care Framework across five inputs: health, nutrition, cognitive stimulation and education, safety and security and responsive caregiving.
 AKF seeks to ensure all five elements are integrated in programming.
 AKF supports young children through formal and non-formal early childhood centres and community play/learning spaces, health and nutrition, social protection platforms and economic inclusion platforms.